Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 # O lux beata Trinitas
 {: .no_toc }

+**NOTA**:
+You will notice that description of user edition is very detailed in this example, perhaps too much.
+This was done on purpose, so that the session content could be used as introductory material.
+{: .nota-bg }

-This session concerns the processing of an old office hymn available on IMSLP site:
+The case at hand describes the processing of an old office hymn available on IMSLP site.
+You can download it directly via the button here below:

 [O lux beata Trinitas](https://imslp.org/wiki/O_lux_beata_Trinitas_(Alberti%2C_Johann_Friedrich)) {: .btn .text-center }

-This case originated from [issue #481](https://github.com/Audiveris/audiveris/issues/481) posted on Audiveris forum, which led to several discussions and engine improvements, and finally it's integration in Audiveris handbook.
+The case originated from [issue #481](https://github.com/Audiveris/audiveris/issues/481) posted on Audiveris forum, which led to several discussions and engine improvements, and finally it's integration as a UI example into Audiveris handbook.

-Description of user edition is very detailed in this session, in order to be usable as an introductory example.

 Main score specificities:
 - Book of 3 movements over 5 sheets